 Another feat was to recommended that standardized instruments be set in place across the Great Lakes basin to measure water levels.
 In addition, Meade established 19 weather stations on five of the Great Lakes and set up a system of analyzing data obtained from the weather instruments of the time, to predict storms to warn mariners.
-He also developed a system for denoting wind force and direction observations.
+He also developed a system for denoting wind force and direct observations.

 Before he left the Great Lakes for the war, George Meade urged Congress to fund further survey work on Lake Michigan and Superior noting that economic growth and safety of the waterways could be achieved.
-General George Meade won the Battle of Gettysburg in 1863 which he was considered the hero in turning point of the war.
+General George Meade won the Battle of Gettysburg in 1863 which he was considered the hero in the turning point of the war.

 Related Links and Reading